youngancient/rsevm/README.md

 * **Error Modals:** Graceful handling of `OutOfGas`, `StackOverflow`, `StackUnderflow`, and other runtime errors.

 ### Supported Opcodes
 Check `src/opcodes/opcodes.rs` for supported opcodes.
+This project supports EVM opcodes up to the Cancun Hardfork

 ## Installation & Usage